Meatballs are easy to make gluten-free with this easy-to-make meatball recipe that uses basic ingredients.

-Meatballs are one of my favorite make ahead, freezer friendly, meals.
+Gluten-free meatballs are one of my favorite make ahead, freezer friendly, gluten-free meals.
+The can be used in so many ways.

 Today I am sharing my favorite recipe.
 The best thing about this recipe is that these are gluten free.
 But it is not just for gluten free eaters.
 This is a regular recipe that just happens to be gluten free!